mydatabasetips/mydatabasetips/README.md

 ## Hi there 👋

+Think of this site as my open digital notebook.
+While I use it to archive my own notes, I hope you find the scripts and tips useful for your own projects

 <!--
 **mydatabasetips/mydatabasetips** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.